qurn/xrandr-keystone-helper/README.md

 $python xrandr-keystone-helper.py

 adjust the red tetragon/quadrilateral and test the result until you find the right parameters.
 The string to use with xrandr --transform gets printed to the terminal.

+To get the Testbutton working change eDP1 to the output you want to configure e.g. VGA1.